gergap/gcodesim/README.md

       -m: PCBGcode mirror compensation.
 Makes the coordinates positive by adding the PCB width.
     Example: ./gcodesim -W 30 -m -x-5 -o drill.gcode ~/eagle/isp_adapter/isp_adapter.bot.drill.gcode

+# Notes on Windows Target

+This tool was developed for Linux but can be compiled also for Windows using Mingw compiler.
+This is tested also on Linux and cross-compiling for Windows.

+    # produce 64bit binaries for Windows using x86_64-w64-mingw32-gcc on Linux
+    ./build.sh -t mingw64
+    # produce 32bit binaries for Windows using i686-w64-mingw32-gcc on Linux
+    ./build.sh -t mingw32

+For compiling a Windows .exe one needs to install the Mingw compiler and optionally wine for test execution.
+The resulting binaries can be copied to Windows and should work there.
+If you don't have wine disable tests by using the option `-T`.

+In theory it should also work with Mingw on Windows, but I've no Windows, so this isn't tested.
+In this case it should work also without a CMake toolchain file (no cross-compilation).

+    # build natively on Windows using Mingw
+    export CC=/path/to/gcc
+    ./build.sh

+Another solution would be to use the new Linux subsystem on Windows 10.